-Zoom for kids, and safety in particular, is a completely different ballgame than, say, safety on the playground, after all.
-On top of that, academic success looks totally different in this unique, often fully virtual, school year.
+Navigating Zoom etiquette for kids - safety, rules, and more - is a completely different ballgame than, say, ensuring they're playing nice on the playground, after all.
+On top of that, academic success looks totally different in this unique, perhaps virtual, school year.

 Navigating Zoom for Kids

-With that in mind, look no further than this handy guide to Zoom meeting (or classroom) etiquette for students, tips for success in learning online, and safety protocols every parent can use to help kids navigate online education, platforms, and tools.
+With that in mind, look no further than this handy guide to Zoom virtual meeting/classroom) etiquette for students, tips for success in learning online, and safety protocols every parent can use to help kids navigate online education, platforms, and tools.

 ZOOM SAFETY TIPS